Wife killed after lesbian affair and taunting husband over small penis, court hears

 Additionally, the man was reportedly taunted by the wife's comments about his "small d**k".

-The troubled marriage came to an end on New Year's Eve, when Melania was pronounced dead.
+The troubled marriage came to an end on New Year's Eve, when Melanie was pronounced dead.

 Minutes later, her two sons Sheldon, 22, and Slade, 19, arrived home from a party.
 They saw their step-dad getting arrested, his pyjamas covered in blood.